Dr. Deena Kuruvilla explains what patients should know about complementary treatments and how to incorporate them into a migraine management plan

 Alternative treatments with some proven efficacy include meditation and mindfulness training, acupuncture, essential oils and nutraceuticals, or vitamins and minerals thought to have medicinal benefits, says Dr. Kuruvilla.
 Research shows that up to 80% of patients living with migraine and headache disorders tried alternative treatments.
 In fact, many turn to holistic treatments because mainstream treatments have not been effective, may have caused side effects, or they have yet to try them, Dr. Kuruvilla says.

 Holistic treatments are to be used in conjunction with mainstream therapies, not serve as a solo approach to migraine treatment, Dr. Kuruvilla says.
 “There is no substitute for traditional mainstream medicine.”

-Risks Associated with Natural Treatments
+Risks Associated with Natural Treatments of Migraines

 There are some risks associated with holistic treatments.
 For example, spinal manipulation—a type of integrative treatment—doesn’t have strong evidence supporting its efficacy.
 Side effects can include dizziness, worsening of headache, neck or muscle tightness, and stroke on rare occasion.

 Dr. Kuruvilla adds that there are risks associated with nutraceuticals—including magnesium, riboflavin and coenzyme Q10 (CoQ10)—as these vitamins do not fall under the FDA’s purview and do not receive FDA approval.
 “For that reason, we have to be careful with what we’re recommending, and be very cautious when we proceed with recommending nutraceuticals,” she says.

 How to Find the Best Treatment for Your Migraines